openearth/lhat/docs/source/introduction.rst

 representation of the landslide data, both in time and space, is a main determining factor on the accuracy of the output susceptibility map.

-The final result of the LHAT tool is a map showing probabilities of landslide occurrences.
+The final output of the LHAT tool is a raster with two bands; the first band displays the probability that a landslide will not occur, while the second band displays the probability that a landslide will occur.
+For a given pixel, the sum of band 1 and band 2 is 1. occurrences.

 .. figure:: images/results.png